menssen/timer/README.md

 ## Libraries Used

-Only Jasmine for testing. jQuery seemed overkill for the basic rendering here.
+Only Jasmine for testing and RequireJS for managing source dependencies (because otherwise listing every javascript source in the html index is a pain and difficult to deploy). jQuery seemed overkill for the basic rendering here.

 ## Implementation Notes